 - Historic Function: Domestic

-A Stretch of Time
+A Stretch of Time In a Small Area

 Within that quarter-mile, a collection of 30 homes comprise the compact neighborhood called East Alvarado, a neighborhood whose evolution traces the history of Phoenix and illustrates a pivotal phase in the development of both the Valley and the nation.

 Up From The Ashes

 As a result, they thrived in this desert setting by constructing a sophisticated system of canals to deliver the waters of the Salt River throughout the Valley, providing irrigation for the staples of their diet corn, beans and squash.
 Although the HoHoKam would vanish from the Valley in the 15th century, the canal system remained lying dormant for the next 400 years.